 Name Description APZ Asset Protection Zones Asset anything valued by the community which includes houses, crops, heritage buildings and places, infrastructure, the environment, businesses, and national parks, that may be at risk from bushfire.
 Astra Aerolab Astra Aerolab Business and Technology Park AS 3959- 2018 Australian Standard 3959 - 2018 Construction of Buildings in Bushfire-prone Areas BAL Bushfire Attack Level Bushfire Hazard the potential severity of a bushfire, which is determined by fuel load and topography under a given climatic condition Bushfire Prone Land Vegetation Category 1 is considered to be the highest risk for bush fire.
 This vegetation category has the highest combustibility and likelihood of forming fully developed fires including heavy ember production.
 A 100m buffer is applied.
 Vegetation Category 2 is considered to be a lower bush fire risk than Category 1 and Category 3 but higher than the excluded areas.
 This vegetation category has lower combustibility and/or limited potential fire size due to the vegetation area shape and size, land geography and management practices.
 A 30m buffer is applied.
 Vegetation Category 3 is considered to be medium bush fire risk vegetation.
 A 30m buffer is applied.
 Bushfire Prone Land Map A map prepared in accordance with the NSW RFS Guide For Bush Fire Prone Land Mapping (2015) and certified by the Commissioner of the NSW RFS under section 146(2) of the Environmental Planning and Assessment Act 1979.
-Bushfire Risk the chance of a bushfire igniting, spreading and causing damage to the community or the assets they value DAREZ Defence and Aerospace Related Employment Zone DPE Department of Planning and Environment EP&A Act NSW Environmental Planning and Assessment Act 1979 ERM Environmental Resources Management Australia Pty Ltd GIS Geographic Information System ha Hectare kW/m 2 Kilowatts per metre squared LGA Local Government Area NASH National Association of Steel-framed Housing NCC National Construction Code NSW New South Wales NPWS National Parks and Wildlife Service NSW RFS NSW Rural Fire Service
+Bushfire Risk the chance of a bushfire igniting, spreading and causing damage to the community or the assets they value DAREZ Defence and Aerospace Related Employment Zone DPE Department of Planning and Environment EP&A Act NSW Environmental Planning and Assessment Act 1979 ERM Environmental Resources Management Australia Pty Ltd FFDI Forest Fire Danger Index